Saxon

 Saxon is a British heavy metal band from Barnsley (near Sheffield) in Yorkshire, England.

 In 1978, Son of a Bitch became Saxon under the impulse of the guitarist Graham Olivier, although he was the author of Son of a Bitch.
-It would be a close friend of Biff and Paul who gave them the idea of Saxon, which they accepted valiantly.
-After supporting Ian Gillan on his UK tour, the band signed with a French label: Carrere Records.
-The following year, the British band released its first album in 1979 simply entitled Saxon which will pass almost completely unnoticed at the world level.
+A close friend of Biff and Paul gave them the idea of Saxon, which they accepted valiantly.
+After supporting Ian Gillan on his UK tour, the band signed with a French label, Carrere Records.
+The following year, the British band released its first album in 1979, Saxon, which will pass almost completely unnoticed worldwide.
 Saxon’s reputation was local at first (Yorkshire, England).

 First success and consecration (1980-1983)

 The following year, Saxon released The Eagle Has Landed (British live/Heavy Metal Ballad live 1982), an excellent live album that shows the power and efficiency of the band on stage, both in terms of technicality, speed, and all other characteristics typically dedicated to the New wave genre of British heavy metal.
-It precedes by one year the release of another album: Power And The Glory (1983).
-This fifth Saxon album is considered by some as a masterpiece and as the peak of what the band could do, although it was released more than 30 years ago, and there are evolutions in the expansion of the metal genre.
+It precedes by one year the release of another album, Power And The Glory (1983).
+Some consider this fifth Saxon album a masterpiece and the peak of what the band could do, although it was released more than 30 years ago, and there are evolutions in the expansion of the metal genre.

 Success and decline (1984-1990)